 Too many students miss out on the important benefits of school lunch when barriers exist that prevent students from consuming all of their meal.
 This report includes best practices for school districts to maximize student participation and consumption in school meals.

 - Benefits of School LunchA wide body of research supports the health and educational benefits of participation in the National School Lunch Program.
 Studies show that participation in school lunch reduces food insecurity, obesity rates, and poor health.
 Find out more about the benefits of school lunch participation.

-> - Eligibility and ReimbursementsLow-income children are eligible to receive meals for free or at a reduced price based on their household income or participation in other government programs like SNAP, Temporary Assistance for Needy Families (TANF).
-Children from moderate to higher income households pay the school lunch fee set by the school district .
+- Eligibility and ReimbursementsLow-income children are eligible to receive meals for free or at a reduced price based on their household income or participation in other government programs like SNAP or Temporary Assistance for Needy Families (TANF).
+Children from moderate to higher-income households pay the school lunch fee set by the school district.
 Find out more about school meal eligibility and how children are certified for free and reduced-price school meals.